Allan Roth presents a Q&A session for those in the "Starting out" life stage.

 Bart: Thank you, great.
 And Royce has our next questions.

-Royce: Hi Alan.
+Royce: Hi Allan.
 So my first question is a multi-part one.
 So before we officially started the meeting Miriam had mentioned your books, how you describe the second grader portfolio.
 Can you describe what that portfolio is and how someone goes about getting a proper stock bond allocation?
 And then also, is that different in different life stages?
 Or for example, you mentioned your son’s-- that's an authentication you know-- and has that changed since you wrote the book?

-Alan Roth: Sure.
+Allan Roth: Sure.
 Well I mean the basic--you know Taylor, great minds think alike.--so the basic second grader portfolio is Taylor's Three Fund Portfolio.
 It is a total US and a total international stock index fund.
 With just those two, you own over 10,000 companies across the planet.
 And then a total bond index fund where you own all investment grade taxable fixed rate bonds.
 So it is pretty much that simple.
 When my son was eight we had him at 90 percent stocks.
 He's gotten a little bit more conservative now he's 23, living out on his own in Madison, Wisconsin.
 And he's starting to think about maybe someday buying a house and such ,so he wants to take a little risk off the table.

 I'm not a believer in setting asset allocation.
 There's a couple of 100 minus your age, I don't believe in that.
 There's a risk profile questionnaire and Jason's wife is one of the three people I blame the most for getting me into writing.
 He and I have a disagreement.
 He says those risk profile questionnaires are worthless and I say, Jason you're wrong, they're not that good they're actually dangerous if you think about it.